 - Beds are your friend – When you’re out exploring at night, you’ll sometimes encounter dangerous enemies who can quickly drain your health.
 If you have a bed with you, you can easily place it down and take a nap to restore health and skip ahead to day time when most monsters disappear.

 Builders 2 sees the return of the first game’s hunger meter, meaning you’ll have to occasionally grab a bite to keep your character ready for action.
 In the early goings, keeping a steady supply of food for you and your villagers can be rough, so consider the following:

-- Have your villagers cook so you don’t have to – Early in the game you’ll find yourself having to cook for not only you, but your growing community of NPCs.
-However, once you unlock the kitchen blueprint, you’ll be able to leave food in nearby chests that your villagers will automatically cook for you.
+- Have your villagers cook so you don’t need to – Early in the game you’ll find yourself having to cook for not only you but also for your growing community of NPCs.
+However, once you unlock the kitchen blueprint, you’ll be able to leave food in nearby chests that your villagers will access to automatically cook for you.

 - While you’re at it, let your villagers do everything else – Defeating the Children of Hargon is tough work, so you shouldn’t have to waste your time worrying about cooking food or harvesting crops.
 You’ll be surprised by how autonomous your villagers can be once you set them up for success.
 Assign specific crops to scarecrows and place chests in kitchens to ensure the ship runs smoothly even when you’re away.

 One of Builder 2’s shortcomings is its overly simplistic combat system, which boils down to quick or charged attacks and jumping.
 Since the game lacks the ability to dodge, you’ll have to get creative when facing a formidable threat:

 - Learn enemy attack patterns – Once you know what kind of attacks an enemy performs, you’ll know how long it takes them to charge up and which direction they’re about to deal damage.
 Use this to your advantage.